lapinek/platform-scripting/README.md

         Instructions for setting up the Device Id (Match) module, the rest of the [Configuring Authentication Chains and Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#configure-authn-chains-modules) chapter, and this example can serve as a reference for setting up a custom authentication chain.

     * [Sending and Executing JavaScript in a Callback](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#client-side-javascript).
 Authentication Node Development Guide.

-The script will load an external library and make an HTTP request in order to get the client's IP information.

 ### <a id="references-idm"></a>IDM